 Step by step guide to relocating with the entire family

 Open House Invitations – this type of promotional content can be set as a Facebook™ Event, with its own separate page on the social media platform.
 This type of event can consist of an actual in-person viewing of the property, or you can create a Facebook™ Live session.
 As you walk through the room and showcase them, you can get real-time questions from your followers and answer them or ask the current owners for clarifications.

 Community Videos – community videos are very engaging – especially because video content and video ads perform very well on Facebook™.
 Take a walk in the neighbourhood and show off the most important features – schools, kindergartens, parks, entertainment areas – and spend some time talking to the residents, asking them to share what it feels like to live there.

 3. Collect and Process Analytical Data

 No matter what strategy you use, the result must be the creation of a traffic funnel from Facebook™ to a landing page, where the prospects will sign up for your listing digests or newsletter.

-Once you have this data, put it to work: segment leads according to their position in the sales funnel (top of the funnel, middle of the funnel, bottom of the funnel) and start deploying a consistent email marketing strategy.
+Once you have this data, put it to work: segment leads according to their position in the sales funnel (top of the funnel, middle of the funnel, the bottom of the funnel) and starts deploying a consistent email marketing strategy.